Road Construction Projects

 To receive detailed updates on Linn County's construction projects, select the ’Sign Up for Notifications’ bar located on this page.
-Navigate to the ’Alert Center’ portion to find specific projects.
-You will need to create a free account for this service and select which projects you would like to be notified of.
-Please contact our office at 319-892-6400 if you need assistance with this service or if you don’t see a project listed that you are interested in.
+Type in your email address and select "Sign In."
+Scroll to the "Alert Center" section of the page to find specific construction projects.
+Select the type of notification and the method (email or text message) desired for the specific construction projects that interest you.
+Please contact our office at 319-892-6400 if you need assistance with this service or if you do not see a project listed that you are interested in.

 - Jordans Grove Road Project Update: